jrenee42/giraffeLineSample/README.md

 });
 ```

-take the "query" part, and un-escape the json.
+Take the "query" part, and un-escape the json.

    you can do that via pasting the result you just got into an unescaper, like here:
        https://www.freeformatter.com/json-escape.html#ad-output